Hantavirus patients were being monitored in a GA hospital. Are you at risk?

 Do not wait to see a doctor if you have potential exposure history and develop fever or breathing difficulty.

-Georgians who were on the ship or on flights with a symptomatic passenger should have already been contacted by public health officials.
+Georgians who were on the ship or on flights with a symptomatic passenger should have been contacted by public health officials.
 If not, call GDPH at 404-657-2588